 Treatment of Income

 The basic Medicaid rule for nursing home residents is that they must pay all of their income, minus certain deductions, to the nursing home.
-The deductions include a $60-a-month personal needs allowance (this amount may be somewhat higher or lower in particular states), a deduction for any uncovered medical costs (including medical insurance premiums), and, in the case of a married applicant, an allowance for the spouse who continues to live at home if he or she needs income support.
+The deductions include a $72-a-month personal needs allowance, a deduction for any uncovered medical costs (including medical insurance premiums), and, in the case of a married applicant, an allowance for the spouse who continues to live at home if he or she needs income support.
 A deduction may also be allowed for a dependent child living at home.